PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 #### Cross-link reversal
-- Adjust the volume of Input and Samples to 500 µL with [TES](TES.md).
+- Adjust the volume of Input and IP to 500 µL with [TES](TES.md).
-- Incubate the Elution sample and the Input at 65°C over night to reverse the cross-link
+- Incubate the IPs and the Input at 65°C over night to reverse the cross-link